 What all of this adds up to is a system that’s reliant on more energy than normal to do its job.
 If this is happening to your system, you’re probably already familiar with its unfortunate consequence–higher electricity bills and frequent AC repairs.

 We know that taking the leap to install a new system is one people can be hesitant to take–but the reality is that between high electrical bills and maintenance issues it might be costing you more money–and more headaches–to stay with the declining system.

 Factors to consider when Installing a new Air Conditioner

 Once you’ve made the decision to go with a cost-efficient air conditioning system, the next step is the installation.
 Keep in mind that for residential homes, a big unit is not necessarily the best one.
 Your HVAC professional can look at your available square footage, windows and doors, along with considering the insulation grade and make a recommendation.

 Replacing an air conditioning system is a big decision.
 Installing one is an important process to get right.
 At Climate Care, we understand what you’re going through.
-A family-owned business in the Central Valley, we’ve dealt with these same issues in our own homes, and we want to help you get your decisions right.
+A family-owned business in the Central Valley, we’ve dealt with these same issues in our own homes, and we want to help you get your decisions right with service tailored to you.
 We’ll talk to you about everything from an appointment to financing to any government incentive programs that may be available.

 Our family-owned and locally operated company prioritizes your comfort and safety.
 Count on our fully trained & licensed HVAC professionals to get the job done right, every time!